 2. Metabolic cardiomyopathy develops in the course of certain endocrine diseases (thyrotoxicosis, hypothyroidism, diabetes mellitus, acromegaly, pheochromocytoma, adrenal insufficiency, severe obesity) or vitamin deficiency (eg, B1 deficiency causing beriberi).
 Treatment of the underlying condition may reverse the cardiomyopathy.

-3. Peripartum cardiomyopathy (PPCM): The diagnosis is made when LV systolic dysfunction (LV ejection fraction [LVEF] <45%) develops at the end of pregnancy, usually in the third trimester, or within 5 months of delivery in a patient with no prior heart disease and in whom other causes of DCM have been excluded.
+3. Peripartum cardiomyopathy (PPCM) (also see Peripartum Cardiomyopathy): The diagnosis is made when LV systolic dysfunction (LV ejection fraction [LVEF] <45%) develops at the end of pregnancy, usually in the third trimester, or within 5 months of delivery in a patient with no prior heart disease and in whom other causes of DCM have been excluded.
 Risk factors include mothers of a very young age or >30 years, family history of PPCM, multiple births, multiple pregnancy, history of eclampsia or preeclampsia, tobacco smoking, diabetes mellitus, hypertension, poor nutrition, and long-term beta-blocker treatment.
 PPCM resolves spontaneously in ~50% of patients but it may progress to DCM.
+Because genetic variants have been found in 15% of women with PPCM, genetic testing should be offered in this group.

-After delivery, initiation and up-titration of standard heart failure medications are recommended until LVEF normalizes.
-In breastfeeding patients, the preferred ACEIs are captopril, enalapril, and benazepril.
+After delivery, initiation and up-titration of standard heart failure medications is recommended until LVEF normalizes.
+In breastfeeding patients the preferred ACEIs are captopril, enalapril, and benazepril.
 Patients should be cautioned about future pregnancies if the LVEF has not recovered.

-4. Alcoholic cardiomyopathy can occur as a result of direct cardiotoxic effects of alcohol.
-It may have an insidious course with atrial fibrillation often being the presenting feature, but other types of arrhythmia may also be seen.
-Abstinence from alcohol is recommended in alcoholic cardiomyopathy, as this may lead to a resolution of early cardiomyopathy, while continued alcohol consumption worsens the prognosis.
+4. Alcoholic cardiomyopathy can occur because of direct cardiotoxic effects of alcohol.
+It may have an insidious course with atrial fibrillation often being the presenting feature, but other types of arrhythmias may also be seen.
+Abstinence from alcohol is recommended in alcoholic cardiomyopathy, as this may lead to resolution of early cardiomyopathy, while continued alcohol consumption worsens the prognosis.
+This type of cardiomyopathy is rare, so other etiologies should always be excluded before making a final diagnosis.

-5. Cardiomyopathy associated with stimulant use: Cocaine, methamphetamine, ecstasy, and bath salts containing cathinone can have significant cardiotoxic effects on the heart.
-Acute use of cocaine in particular may cause a coronary artery spasm and acute ischemia in addition to direct myocardial damage from the long-term use.
+5. Cardiomyopathy associated with stimulant use: Cocaine, methamphetamine, ecstasy, and bath salts containing cathinone can have significant cardiotoxic effects.
+Acute use of cocaine may cause coronary artery spasm and acute ischemia in addition to direct myocardial damage from long-term use.
 Abstinence is certainly recommended.
-Cardioselective beta-blockers are to be avoided for treating cocaine-induced cardiomyopathy and noncardioselective beta-blockers are preferred.
+Cardioselective beta-blockers are to be avoided for treating cocaine-induced cardiomyopathy.
+Noncardioselective beta-blockers are preferred.

 7. Chemotherapy-induced cardiomyopathy is caused by the toxic effect of drugs on the myocardium.
-The most commonly involved drugs are chemotherapeutic agents, such as anthracyclines and antibodies to the human epidermal growth factor receptor 2 (HER2).
+The most common drugs are chemotherapeutic agents, such as anthracyclines, antibodies to the human epidermal growth factor receptor 2 (HER2), trastuzumab, and immune checkpoint inhibitors.
 Baseline and serial monitoring of LVEF with echocardiography is recommended during administration of cardiotoxic chemotherapy; discontinuation of the cardiotoxic chemotherapeutic agent may be considered if there is a drop in LVEF >5% or to <55% with concomitant heart failure, or if there is an asymptomatic drop in ejection fraction >10% or to <50%.
 Anthracyclines may have cardiotoxic effects months or years after administration.

 8. Cardiomyopathy associated with sarcoidosis of the heart: Sarcoidosis is a noncaseating granulomatous systemic disease.
 Cardiac sarcoidosis may precede, occur concurrently with, or follow other organ involvement.
 Manifestations include ventricular arrhythmias, conduction abnormalities, valve disease, cardiomyopathy, and cor pulmonale.
 On imaging, sarcoid cardiomyopathy may mimic the appearance of myocardial infarction due to the presence of regional wall motion abnormalities and scar tissue.
-If diagnosed, glucocorticoid therapy is usually used.
+Further investigations include chest CT that should be always recommended to assess mediastinal lymphadenopathy; cardiac MRI, which is an important tool for tissue characterization and evaluation of fatty replacement; and a PET scan to determine active sarcoidosis.
+If sarcoidosis is diagnosed, glucocorticoid therapy is usually used.

 9. Cardiomyopathy associated with HIV: Myocardial changes in HIV are caused by various factors, including HIV viremia, myocarditis, cardiac autoimmunity, and drug toxicity.
+Given the fact that antiretroviral therapy accelerates the process of atherosclerosis and significantly increases the risk for cardiovascular disease, it is important to exclude coronary artery disease as a possible cause of cardiomyopathy and heart failure in HIV patients.
 Treatment is directed at suppressing HIV viremia.

 FiguresTop